Career as a Fashion Stylist

 Well, in simple terms, a fashion stylist is someone who puts together looks, head to toe for clients.
 They are someone who styles people, in even simpler words.
 But, that is something that most people can do, right?
 So, what makes a fashion stylist different?
 For one, they are professionally trained in fashion styling and they do know style and trends better than the masses.
 Sure, anyone can have a good dressing sense, but a fashion stylist not only has impeccable taste in fashion on a personal level but also for other people.
 This means they have to combine their knowledge in fashion and current trends with the client’s personal style and preferences too.
 Not to mention, the occasion and location in hand, the budgets, and other factors.

 So, to sum it up, a fashion stylist is a professional who knows fashion that extends beyond the ordinary.
 A fashion stylist is someone who is trained in this domain and whose goal is to curate visually appealing looks that complement the wearer and the occasion.
 What is to be noted here is that this job takes a lot of backend work behind the scenes, and that is exactly where this role comes into play.

 What Does a Fashion Stylist Do?

-So, while you did get a hint of who a fashion stylist is and what does one do, consider that as just the surface of their job roles.
-A fashion stylist is usually needed in the film industry for shoots, during photoshoots, during events and appearances of celebrities, and more.
+So, while you did get a hint of who a fashion stylist is and what one does, consider that as just the surface of their job roles.
+A fashion stylist is usually needed in the film industry for shoots, during photoshoots, events and appearances of celebrities, and more.
 Today, the concept of fashion styling has become a more accepted field in India, leading to an expansion of its job roles.
 Now, they are also needed for the masses, for their special occasions and more.
-These days, they are also taking the role of a personal shopper and personal stylists for anyone, celebrity or not.
+These days, they are also taking the role of a personal shopper and personal stylist for anyone, celebrity or not.
 That’s how popular this career is becoming today!